radius-project/radius/docs/content/resources/connectors/messaging/_index.md

 ---
 type: docs
-title: "Messaging components"
+title: "Messaging connectors"
 linkTitle: "Messaging"
-description: "Learn what messaging components are available in your application"
+description: "Learn what messaging connectors are available in your application"
 weight: 400
 ---